 Partaloa will surprise you with a quite picturesque landscape with a lot of stone blocks of enormous size that seem to threaten the buildings of the town.
 This is the phenomenon of “Los Desplomes” or “Colapses” , with immense conglomerates of stone that “threaten” the people hanging from the hillside.

 The route in Partaloa begins at the roundabout that gives access to the town, there you can admire a sculpture with the head of a wolf that stands out, it is beautiful and carved in one piece.
 The wolves are part of the name of the town, previously called “Partaloba”.
 In that same area you have stunning views of the Crashes.
 Then you approach the lookout to see the wonderful landscape.
 There you can enjoy incredible 360º views.
 Then you can go down to town and take a walk.
 There is no better way to get to know a town than to walk through it, you will discover beautiful corners.

 If you feel like riding a horse you can do it at the Rancho del Sol Ranch, it is located in the Retamar district very close to the town of Partaloa: Rancho del Sol.

 On Saturday, after a balanced and generous breakfast, go by car to Urrácal, look for the old Lavadero and from there make a circular tour through the town of about 20 minutes.

 Map of Urracal

-At the exit of the village towards Somontín, look for the area around the pool to leave the car and enjoy a little adventure with the excursion to the Urrácal Strait that begins with a recreational area that you can see on your right.
+At the exit of the village towards Somontín, look for the area around the pool to leave the car and enjoy a little adventure with an excursion to the Urrácal Strait that begins with a recreational area that you can see to your right.